- January/February digital edition 2026

 I let patients know there are tests that can be done to measure factors generally not included in a traditional health screening panel.
 These tests can be performed by a functional medicine doctor, and, in some states, certain lab tests can also be done at home via home kits.
 These tests can provide information about digestive health, genetic factors, oxidative stress markers, organic acid levels, food intolerances, toxin levels, and hormonal balance.
 Unfortunately, I also have to tell patients that these tests are usually not covered by insurance, and patients often choose not to get them.

 I will then ask them whether they can cut down to maybe 7 cigarettes a day.
-Some might ask what the point is of this reduction, since the patient will still be smoking.
-But it is the beginning of a change—the beginning of developing new habits, which is one of the hardest things to do.
+Some might ask what the point is of this reduction, as the patient will still be smoking.
+However, it is the beginning of a change—the start of developing new habits, which is one of the hardest things to do.

 The importance of nutrition